 Discussion

-• Prague, Vienna, Detmold, Trieste (7.5–12.5 ms): Compatible with most repertoire including rhythmically demanding chamber music.
-Musicians in our sessions reported the interaction as “natural” or “like being in the same room” at these latencies.
+Prague, Vienna, Detmold, Trieste (7.5–12.5 ms): Supported demanding chamber-music work in our sessions.
+Some participants described the interaction as “natural” or “like being in the same room”; the article does not provide a validated survey instrument or sample size.

-• Rome (20 ms): Usable with attention to repertoire and tempo.
-Slower movements and music where tight rhythmic locking is not the primary aesthetic concern work well.
-Rhythmically dense passages at fast tempi become harder.
+Rome (20 ms): Slower movements and music where tight rhythmic locking was not the primary aesthetic concern were workable in our sessions.
+Participants reported more difficulty in rhythmically dense, fast passages.

 What is notably absent from this data: anything outside the European research-network context.
 All six links ran on GÉANT or national backbone equivalents with favourable jitter characteristics.
 The numbers almost certainly do not transfer directly to commodity internet, satellite links, or mixed-topology paths.